kramble/FPGA-Blakecoin-Miner/cgminer/cgminer-3.1.1/README.txt

 You can probably change the UDEV rules to avoid the need for sudo.

 Notes:
-Should you have problems, redirect the stderr output to log.txt (this is done automatically in RUNBLAKE.BAT) and examine this for messages.
+Should you have problems, redirect the stderr output to log.txt (this is automatic in RUNBLAKE.BAT) and examine this for messages.
 Do not use this for GPU mining as it will not work.
-Do not enable the --debug switch as it crashes, --verbose works OK though.
-Cainsmore CM1 will be detected as icarus, you may need the -T switch if it crashes.
-Use the -S option eg.  -S \\.\COM20 -S \\.\COM21 -S \\.\COM22 -S \\.\COM23
-It will not work for my current lancelot bitstream, use the python miner instead.
+The --debug and --verbose switches may crash the program in windows.
+Using the -T switch perhaps will work around this (it disables curses).

+Ztex
 Only the ztex 1.15y board is supported.
 Frequency management is automatic using the same algorithm as bitcoin.
 It can be overriden by the --ztex-clock option as follows --ztex-clock 180:200	sets initial clock of 180MHz, max of 200Mhz